Keeping braces clean

 Our most successful patients have two great habits:

-1. They clean between the metal and the gum.
+1. Clean between the braces and the wire.

-1. Cleaning between the metal and the gum
+1. Clean between the braces and the wire

-Ordinary brushing won't get rid of all the trapped gunk between the braces and the gums, so you will need to use a fresh brushing technique.
+Unfortunately, ordinary brushing technique won't get rid of all the trapped gunk between the braces and the gums.

-Step 1: Scrub with the bristles angled toward the metal.
-If you are brushing the top teeth, angle the bristles down to brush the top of the top braces.
+Step 1: Scrub with the bristles angled to clean the tops of the braces.
+If you are brushing the top teeth, angle the bristles down to brush the top part of the top braces.
 If you are brushing the bottom teeth, angle the bristles up to clean the bottom of the bottom braces.
-Brush once with the brush angle.

-The second tricky area to clean is anywhere behind the wire.
+The second tricky area to clean is between the teeth near the gum.

-Even after brushing well, our patients notice that there are some zones under the wire that still look fuzzy.
+Even after brushing well, our patients notice that there are some zones between the teeth that still look fuzzy.
 That's when they ask if we have any recommendations for cleaning their braces.

 The first recommendation that any orthodontist, dentist or hygienist will make will be to use floss to clean that area nightly.

-To make flossing easier, our patients recommend Glide Threader Floss or Plackers Orthopicks.
+To make flossing easier, our patients recommend Glide Threader Floss, Oral-B Super-Floss, or Plackers Orthopicks.
 Just feed the floss under the wire and floss the sides of the teeth - then re-feed the floss for each tooth.

 Our patients swear by our second recommendation - especially for after lunch: the portable proxy brush.
 This “Christmas tree” like pipe-cleaner is designed to get into all the areas your toothbrush has a hard time reaching.
-It works well for cleaning the sides of the braces under the wire.
-Use the bristles to dislodge any deposits from around the braces.
+It can dislodge debris, but should not be used in place of a tooth brush for removing plaque.

 Frequently Asked Questions